fuyuanlyu/OptEmbed/README.md

 # OptEmbed
-This repository contains PyTorch Implementation of CIKM 2022 research-track paper:
+This repository contains PyTorch Implementation of CIKM 2022 research-track oral paper:
   - **OptEmbed**: Learning Optimal Embedding Table for Click-through Rate Prediction [paper](https://arxiv.org/abs/2208.04482).

 ### Data Preprocessing

 You can prepare the Criteo data in the following format.
-Avazu and KDD12 datasets can be preprocessed by calling its own .py file.
+Avazu and KDD12 datasets can be preprocessed by calling its own python file.

 ```
-python datatransform/criteo2tf.py --store_stat
+python datatransform/criteo2tf.py --store_stat --stats PATH_TO_STORE_STATS
-		--dataset PATH_TO_RAW_DATASET --record PATH_TO_PROCESSED_DATASET \
+		--dataset RAW_DATASET_FILE --record PATH_TO_PROCESSED_DATASET \
 		--threshold 2 --ratio 0.8 0.1 0.1 \
 ```

-Then you can find a `stats` folder under the `PATH_TO_RAW_DATASET` folder and your processed files in the tfrecord format under the `PATH_TO_PROCESSED_DATASET` folder.
+Then you can find a `stats` folder under the `PATH_TO_STORE_STATS` folder and your processed files in the tfrecord format under the `PATH_TO_PROCESSED_DATASET` folder.
 You should update line 181-190 in `train.py` and line 200-209 in `evo.py` corresponding.

 ### Run